the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 # leanpub-end-insert
 ~~~~~~~

-In conclusion, one can see how props are used to pass information down the component tree.
-Following this explanation, information (props) can only be passed from a parent to a child component and not vice versa.
+The most important fact about props: it's not allowed to change them.
+They are only used to pass information *down* the component hierarchy.
+Continuing this thought, information (props) *can only* be passed from a parent to a child component and not vice versa.
 We will learn how to overcome this limitation later.
+For now, we have found our vehicle to share information from top to bottom.

 ### Exercises: